Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-shoeniverse/TASKS.md

 -High school diploma or equivalent (15% of respondents)
 * Wages: Median wages (2019)	$48.45 hourly, $100,780 annual
 * Top industry:
--Retail Trade (12% employed in this sector) -Professional, Scientific, and Technical Services (11% employed in these sectors) -Other industries (including Manufacturing and Wholesale Trade) (77% employed in these sectors)
+- Retail Trade (12% employed in this sector)
+- Professional, Scientific, and Technical Services (11% employed in these sectors)
+- Other industries (including Manufacturing and Wholesale Trade) (77% employed in these sectors)
 ### Engineers
 * ONET-SOC code and title:
 * 5 most important tasks they carry out (provide the importance score, in Details):